sonic-net/SONiC/doc/otn/sonic-otn hld.md

 │   ├── syncd-ot-vs.dep
 │   └── syncd-ot-vs.mk
 ```
-Then adds multiple otn device in the device folder.
+Then add multiple OTN device in the device folder.
 This folder contains an OTN device specific configuration files for ASIC, PMON, SKU, default linecard configuration templates and flexcounter configurations, etc. For an OTN platform, the platform_asic should start with "ot-" prefix, the ASIC number stands for the number of optical linecards in the system.
 ```
 sonic-buildimage/device/
 ├── virtual-ot